CryptKeeperZK/crypt-keeper-extension/README.md

 # Development

-1. `npm install`
+1. `pnpm install`
-2. `npm run dev`
+2. `pnpm run dev`
 3. Load the dist directory as an unpacked extension from your browser.

 # Demo

-1. `npm run dev` or `npm run build`
+1. `pnpm run dev` or `pnpm run build`
-2. `npm run merkle`
+2. `pnpm run merkle`
-3. `cd demo && npm install && npm run start`
+3. `cd demo && pnpm install && pnpm run start`

 # E2E

-1. Run `npx playwright install --with-deps chromium` to install playwright dependencies
+1. Run `pnpx playwright install --with-deps chromium` to install playwright dependencies
-2. Run `npm install` for extension and for demo
+2. Run `pnpm install` for extension and for demo
 3. Make sure you have `.env.test` file with `METAMASK_EXTENSION_ID`.
-4. `METAMASK_EXTENSION_ID` can be found in log output for `npm run e2e`.
+4. `METAMASK_EXTENSION_ID` can be found in log output for `pnpm run e2e`.
 For different environments `METAMASK_EXTENSION_ID` is also different so we need to specify it explicitly.
-5. Run `npm run build:e2e` to build the extension
+5. Run `pnpm run build:e2e` to build the extension
-6. Run `npm run e2e` to run playwright e2e tests
+6. Run `pnpm run e2e` to run playwright e2e tests